Disney Hotels on the Monorail: A Complete Guide to Disney World Monorail Resorts

 - Disney transportation is great here.
 Take the monorail to Magic Kingdom (with just one stop at the Grand Floridian before you get there).
 Or you can walk right to the Transportation and Ticket Center to take the monorail to Epcot.
 There’s also a boat to Magic Kingdom, or if you really want to walk you can walk from the Poly to the Grand Floridian and then on to Magic Kingdom.

-- Watching the fireworks on the beach is such a great time.
+- Watching the fireworks on the beach is such a great time and it’s a fantastic view.

 - The whole resort has such a relaxing and chill feel.